Enhancement of gaps in thin graphitic films for heterostructure formation: Model Hamiltonian

 The first part represents the kinetic energy, where $\phi_{\kvec}=-t\sum_i \exp(i\kvec.\deltavec_i)$, $t$ is the tight binding parameter representing hopping between sites and $\deltavec_i$ are the nearest neighbor vectors from A to B sub-lattices, $\deltavec_1=\tilde{a}(1,\sqrt{3})/2$, $\deltavec_2=\tilde{a}(1,-\sqrt{3})/2$ and $\deltavec_3=(-\tilde{a},0)$ and $\tilde{a}$ is the spacing between carbon atoms in the plane (the tilde is used to avoid confusion with the creation and annihilation operators).
 Electrons with momentum $\kvec$ are created on A sites with the operator $a^{\dagger}_{\kvec}$ and B sites with $c^{\dagger}_{\kvec}$.
 The second part represents the interaction between electrons in the monolayer and a static potential, either induced by the substrate (in the case of graphene) or by ionicity (in monolayers of III-V semiconductors).
 Here, A sites have a higher potential, $\Delta$ and B sites are lower in energy by $-\Delta$.
 Breaking the symmetry between A and B sites in the bipartite honeycomb lattice gives rise to a gap.

 The phonon part of the Hamiltonian is,

-where phonons with momentum $\qvec$ are created on A and B sites with $b^{\dagger}_{\qvec}$ and $d^{\dagger}_{\qvec}$ respectively.
+where phonons with momentum $\qvec$ are created in layer $z$ on A and B sites with $b^{\dagger}_{\qvec,z}$ and $d^{\dagger}_{\qvec,z}$ respectively.
 Typically, the phonon dispersion, $\Omega_{\qvec}$ is taken to be momentum independent as a good approximation to optical phonons.
 Typical phonon frequencies vary from 10s to 100s of meV.
-For example, in BN phonon energies range from 110meV for transverse acoustic phonons at the K point to $200$meV for optical phonons \cite{serrano2007a}.
+For example, in BN phonon energies range from 110meV for transverse acoustic phonons at the K point of the Brillouin zone to $200$meV for optical phonons \cite{serrano2007a}.
 Due to ionicity, sites have a net charge, so strong coupling between electrons and phonons is expected.

 Finally, the interaction between electrons in the monolayer and phonons in the substrate (or superstrate in the case of graphene on a substrate) is,